Thaipoosam 2026 at Skandagiri Temple, Hyderabad: Powerful Murugan Bhakti and Community Light

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When and where is Thaipoosam 2026 observed?
+When is Thaipoosam 2026 at Skandagiri Temple in Hyderabad?

-Thaipoosam (Thaipusam) 2026 falls on February 1 and will be observed at Skandagiri Subramanyaswamy Temple in Padmarao Nagar, Secunderabad, Hyderabad.
+Thaipoosam 2026 falls on February 1 and aligns with Thai Pournami.
+The post notes that it will be observed at Skandagiri Subramanyaswamy Temple in Padmarao Nagar, Secunderabad, Hyderabad.